mpiccirilli/weatheR/README.md

 - minimum hourly interval of observations. ex, 1 = hourly, 3 = every three hours, etc.. (optional; default=3)
 - tolerance, which ismax percent of missing data we will allow (optional; default=.05)
 <p>
-As you will see in the examples below, I do include the optional parameters except in `getInterpolatedDataByCity`.
+As you will see in the examples below, I do not include the optional parameters except in `getInterpolatedDataByCity`.

 getStationsByCity